05 Apr 5 Flowers Perfect for South Florida’s Warm Weather

 Certainly, the best spring flowers to plant on our list with the most fitting Floridian name.
 This plant is native to Cuba and Central America.
 As a result, it remains an ideal solution for gardens in humid, subtropical areas.
 Sound anything like Central or South Florida to you?

 We call them rain lilies because they typically bloom just after a nourishing rainfall.
-Summertime represents the ideal time to see these beautiful lavender plant bloom in abundance.
+Summertime represents the ideal time to see these beautiful lavender plants bloom in abundance.

 Golden Shrimp Plants